dhavids/webots_crazyflie/README.md

 No dependencies are needed
 Just download and Install Webots, clone this repo, start running

+In Webots, select "open world" navigate to the crazyflie.wbt world file If the crazyflie drone controller is not 'main', select main under controllers and run the simulation.

 ## Limitations
 Currently, there is no autonomous obstacle avoidance - if an obstacle is detected drone will stop and block